OmniSharp/generator-aspnet/README.md

 > Example: `yo aspnet webbasic "my bootstrap app"` OR `yo aspnet webbasic "my bootstrap app" bootstrap` will create a "Web Application Basic" project called "my bootstrap app" using the Bootstrap framework.

-## Additional UI Framework Notes

-## Semantic UI

-### CSS / JS
-This generator uses the Semantic UI bower package.
-By default it includes the entire Semantic UI .css or .min.css depending on the environment.
-You can read the Semantic UI documentation [here](http://semantic-ui.com/introduction/build-tools.html) to learn how to use just the components you need.

-### Validation
-In order for Semantic UI validation to play nicely with the jQuery unobtrusive validation, a helper has been added to hook into the validation calls and update the fields.
-This module simply highlights the field, and displays a validation summary.

-For a form to be validated, add the `validate-me` class.
-To display the error messages use:

-`<div asp-validation-summary="ValidationSummary.All" class="ui error message"></div>`

-semantic.validation.js is where the magic happens.
-Upon error (highlight), find the nearest field element and add the error class.
-When the error is cleared (unhighlight), remove the error class from the nearest field element.

-### MenuLinkTagHelper
-To assist with menu highlighting depending on the route, a MenuLinkTagHelper class has been included.

 ## Related yeoman generators

 The goal of `generator-aspnet` is to provide an experience consistent with creating new ASP.NET 5 (_DNX_) projects